 The hardness of Kyle's municipal drinking water can vary considerably depending on several factors, including the time of year.
 This is a result of the amount of groundwater we are using in the system at any given time.
 Groundwater resources are the primary contributors of hardness in our system.
-The average range of hardness is 260-315 mg/L of total hardness (as CaCO3).
-This is approximately equal to 15-18 grains per gallon in range.
+The range of hardness is 292- 316 mg/L of total hardness (as CaCO3).
+General guidelines for classification of waters are: 0 to 60 mg/L (milligrams per liter) as calcium carbonate is classified as soft; 61 to 120 mg/L as moderately hard; 121 to 180 mg/L as hard; and more than 180 mg/L as very hard.